art-in/microcosm/gotchas.typescript.md

-> History log of bugs / unsupported-features / surprising-but-valid-behavior and other difficulties faced while using `typescript` for static type checking in this project.
+> History log of bugs / unsupported-features / surprising-but-valid-behaviors and other difficulties faced while using `typescript` for static type checking in this project.

 ---